-Once we’re done, we confirm the breakfast time (check out time is 10am tomorrow), we go for 8am (our train is at 11) and we head off to check out the onsens.
+Once we’re done, we confirm the breakfast time (check out time is 10 am tomorrow), we go for an 8 am breakfast as our train is at 11.

-Japanese sandals on, brolly at the ready we are soaked within a few feet of leaving the ryokan.
+We’re supplied with our yukatas and a pair of Japanese wooden sandals.
+We are soaked within a few feet of leaving the ryokan.

-Rain and wind in a typhoon doesn’t come straight down.
-The sandals, are wooden, with two wooden bars across the bottom.
+Rain and wind in a typhoon don’t come straight down.
+The sandals are wooden, with two wooden bars across the bottom.
 With that and the fact that the yukata, now drenched, plasters itself to my legs means I’m walking with steps that are about a foot in length, about a third of my usual stride.
 This might take a while….

-We visit three onsens.
+On our trip to Kinosaki, we visited 3 of the public onsens.
 My phone is safely tucked in the room, as there are no photos allowed in the onsens.
 There are lockers in each onsen with swimming pool like wrist bands.
-Each onsen is gender segregated, but, as I mentioned, there’s hardly anyone out tonight.
+Each onsen is gender-segregated, but, as I mentioned, there’s hardly anyone out tonight.

 This is the coolest onsen.
 There’s a shower area, and then a steam room, an indoor pool and an outdoor rock pool, where you can sit in three separate pools and look up the hillside to see the storm raging.
 Sitting in the rain watching the leaves blowing around is cool.

-After the shower area here there’s a long rectangular pool with hot jets that are lovely on the back and then go through the glass door and you’re in a cave.
-It’s a pseudo man made cave, but all the same, it’s a cave.
+After the shower area where there’s a long rectangular pool with hot jets that are lovely on the back and then go through the glass door and you’re in a cave.
+It’s a pseudo-man-made cave, but all the same, it’s a cave.

-There are nine onsens in town, but we’ve stopped at three.
-There are only so many showers and baths that a person can take in a day and the wind and rain are getting worse as we head back to the ryokan to change yukata’s and bed down for the night.
+There are 7 onsens in town, but we’ve stopped at 3.
+There are only so many showers and baths that a person can take in a day and the wind and rain are getting worse as we head back to the ryokan to change our yukatas for dry ones and bed down for the night.

-Our beds have been laid out and they’re suprisingly comfortable, a crab-onsen fueled coma sleep begins.
+Our beds have been laid out and they’re surprisingly comfortable, a crab and onsen fueled coma sleep begins.

 It’s not just a Japanese breakfast that awaits us (after we’ve taken the obligatory shower and bath) in the morning.
 Although the breakfast is interesting, again it’s another selection of lots of dishes, I could murder a cup of coffee.
-Tea, though is good.
+The tea, though, is good.